sdalton1/grapple/README.md

 ~~~

 Grapple leverages the use of execution policies to provide flexible
-profiling and allows to user to control the level of granularity without
+profiling and allows the user to control the level of granularity without
 adding specialized code to any underlying functions.
 The cost of this
 flexibility is tigher integration with the Thrust dispatch system.